nian3n/McHacks13-AI-Workshop/README.md

 For example, to run the basic chatbot: python chatbot-basic/chatbot.py

-# OpenAI API Tutorial in Python

-### Beginner’s Tutorial for the OpenAI API in Python
+## Beginner’s Tutorial for the OpenAI API in Python
 Based on the work of Tilburg AI (March 11, 2024)

-This repository walks you through the steps to get started with the OpenAI API in Python, from setup to making your first request.

 ---

 ## 🛠 Requirements
-- Python installed on your machine
+- Python (version 3.8 or plus)
-- IDE or text editor (e.g., VS Code)
+- IDE or text editor
 - An OpenAI account and API key

 ---